 In a studio apartment, you probably don’t need more than a single bowl unless you entertain a lot, or perhaps a single bowl with a bar sink.
 For a larger home, however, the National Kitchen & Bath Association recommends a 22X24-in. single-bowl model for kitchens smaller than 150 sq. ft.
 If your kitchen is bigger than that, a double or even triple bowl lets you handle dishes in one sink while you use the other for rinsing vegetables.
 Keep in mind that to install a second sink of any size you need a second outlet leading to your kitchen drain.

 Stainless Steel or Composite

-Stainless steel are the most common choice in sinks, being relatively durable, affordable and easy to keep clean.
-Sinks are also available in a variety of other materials, including porcelain, fireclay, cast iron, fiberglass and various composite materials.
+Stainless steel is the most common choice in sinks, being relatively durable, affordable and easy to keep clean.
+Sinks are also available in a variety of other materials, including porcelain, fireclay, cast iron, fiberglass, and various composite materials.
 Some are less practical than others, so the success of your choice depends on several factors, including what you plan to do with the sink.

 - If you wash dishes by hand, a porcelain or fiberglass sink is unsuitable for heavy pots and pans.

-- Installation of a heavy cast iron or fireclay sink depends on the type of counter top or sink surrounds.
+- Installation of heavy cast iron or fireclay sink depends on the type of countertop or sink surrounds.
 A granite or marble top can support the weight of these materials, while a lightweight wooden one won’t be able to do so as easily.